Razor-eng/TaskManager_SpringBoot/README.md

 ### 5. Handle User Interactions

-- Implement event handlers for actions like adding, updating, or deleting tasks.
+- Event handlers were implemented to allow actions like adding, updating, or deleting tasks.
-- Make appropriate API calls to update the backend and refresh the UI.
+- Appropriate API calls were made to update the backend and refresh the UI.

 Example: